Explosions and evacuations after fire at military warehouse in Siberia

 Emergency personnel have been sent to the area, according to a statement from Achinsk district officials.
 At least one person has reportedly been killed and a number of people have been injured, TASS reported.

 Businesses in the area were also affected.
-Rusal, the largest producer of aluminum outside China suspended operations at its Achinsk refinery plant and evacuated almost all staff members on Monday, according to a RUSAL spokesperson.
+Rusal, the largest producer of aluminum outside China suspended operations at its Achinsk refinery plant and evacuated almost all staff members on Monday, according to a Rusal spokesperson.
 It restarted its production on Tuesday.

 It's not yet clear what caused the warehouse fire, but vast wildfires have been blazing in Siberia for weeks, fueled by exceptionally hot weather.